emdashcodes/codemirror-markdown-canvas/README.md

 - The rendered block replacement code is not yet optimized, so it recomputes all of the replaced regions on every operation instead of only updating them as needed
 - Clicking inside of rendered blocks causes the cursor to be placed at the equivalent position in the document, which may not match the position of the rendered content
 - Nested Markdoc tags do not yet render correctly

+## Credits

+This project is based on the original [codemirror-rich-markdoc](https://github.com/segphault/codemirror-rich-markdoc) by Ryan Paul.
+It has been enhanced and developed independently with additional features, bug fixes, additional development tooling, and ongoing maintenance.

+Additional special thanks to:

+- **[HyperMD](https://github.com/laobubu/HyperMD)** for inspiration and enabling rich Markdown editing in CodeMirror 5
+- **[Obsidian](https://obsidian.md)** for UI inspiration and an excellent Markdown editing experience